A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Related Work

 \subsection{Training Dynamics and Setups}

 Popular network choices designed for natural image segmentation are sensitive to training and design choices like model architecture, input window size, and loss functions.
-Networks such as \textsf{U-Net} \cite{ronneberger2015u}, \textsf{DeepLab} \cite{chen2017deeplab}, and \textsf{SegFormer} \cite{xie2021segformer} typically accept fixed‐size patches (e.g., \(256\times256\) or \(512\times512\) pixels), balancing the need for sufficient context against GPU memory limits.
+Networks such as \textsf{U-Net} \cite{ronneberger2015u}, \textsf{DeepLab} \cite{chen2017deeplab}, and \textsf{SegFormer} \cite{xie2021segformer} typically accept fixed‐size $n \times n$ patches (usually $n \in \{128, 256, 512\}$), balancing the need for sufficient context against GPU memory limits.
 During each training iteration, these patches are sampled, sometimes at multiple scales to expose the network to varied object sizes and to regularize against overfitting.
 Segmentation models optimize losses designed to reconcile pixel‐wise accuracy with region‐level coherence.
-For binary masks, a commonly used loss is the pixel‐wise binary cross‐entropy (BCE) \cite{cox1958regression}, given as follows:

-where \(p_i\) is the predicted probability at pixel \(i\), \(y_i\in\{0,1\}\) is the ground‐truth label, and \(N\) is the number of pixels in the patch.
-An alternative that tends to better adapt to settings with class imbalance and emphasize overlap is the Dice loss \cite{milletari2016v} given as follows:

-where \(\epsilon\) is a small constant to provide numerical stability.
-The BCE loss emphasizes the pixel fidelity while the Dice loss takes the overlap into consideration.
-Therefore, hybrid objectives combining BCE and Dice, e.g. \(\mathcal{L} = \alpha\mathcal{L}_{\mathrm{BCE}} + (1-\alpha)\mathcal{L}_{\mathrm{Dice}}\), are commonplace to leverage both pixel fidelity and region overlap \cite{wazir2022histoseg, zu2024resaceunet}.
+The binary cross-entropy (BCE) loss \cite{cox1958regression} focuses on classifying each pixel correctly, while the Dice loss \cite{milletari2016v} measures the overlap between predicted and ground-truth fault regions, making it well-suited for imbalanced datasets.
+In practice, many works combine BCE and Dice to take advantage of both pixel fidelity and shape alignment \cite{wazir2022histoseg, zu2024resaceunet}.

 In seismic fault delineation, similar principles apply but with additional considerations.
 Input patches are typically larger to capture fault continuity across sections, and training often uses overlapping windows with a stride smaller than the patch size to ensure boundary faults are adequately sampled~\cite{wu2019faultSeg, di2019developing, di2019improving, di2019semi}.
 The aforementioned loss functions, coupled with learning rate schedules and different regularization functions, form the backbone of seismic training setups \cite{dou2022md, benkert2024effective, mustafa2023active}.
 By carefully tuning window sizes and loss compositions, researchers mitigate class imbalance and preserve structural continuity in fault delineation \cite{mustafa2024visual}.